ayana-morgenstern/DH5000/oct30.md

 ## Disciplinary Fears
 Fear of impact on jobs.
 Fear of losing credibility.
 Fear of losing "purity" of discipline.
 Development of art and culture.
 Sense of "us" versus "them" --> Embracing challenge of technology and art intersecting.

+## Text Analysis Activity - Part 1

+The article is about the opiod crisis.
+Textual features: short sentences.
+Repetition of key words.
+Do we want to count things like articles?
+What about words that are pluralized?
+Should this be one word or two?
+Accuracy: we skim over things.
+Good thing we have tools that do this!

+Reading for content versus reading for data type things.

+## Text Analysis Activity - Part 2
+How we can get a lot from a "text" just from a list of keywords: we can try and figure out content and context, but other than associations, we need the context.